noah44846/waskellc/docs/report/main.typ

 Considering the project's goals of creating a functional language subset tailored for efficient compilation to WebAssembly (Wasm), Haskell stands out as the most suitable choice.
 Its purely functional nature, advanced type system, existing tooling for Wasm compilation, and the author's familiarity with the language make it an ideal foundation for this project.
 Since the project has a limited timeframe of 7 weeks, the choice of a language subset that the author is most comfortable with, is crucial.

 Since Haskell is a purely functional language, defining a subset that is both expressive and manageable within the project's timeframe should be feasible.
 Additionally, the motivation behind the project is to be able to leverage the strengths of functional programming within existing codebases, and Haskell's functional paradigm aligns perfectly with this goal.
+Since November 2022, GHC has supported the compilation of Haskell code to WebAssembly.
+This means that the project can use GHC as a reference for the compilation process.

 While other languages like OCaml, F\#, Lisp dialects, and the Beam languages have their strengths, their multi-paradigm nature or limited direct support for Wasm compilation could introduce additional complexities or hinder the efficient realization of the project's objectives.